-In Years 10 and 11, students will be taught careers education through their form tutor period and through drop-down curriculum sessions throughout the year.
+In Years 10 and 11, students will be taught careers education through their form tutor period and through Personal Development extraction curriculum sessions throughout the year.
 There will also be presentations from the Careers Team in assembly time.
-A member of the Careers Team will support some or all of these sessions.

 Discovery of different careers and contact with employers is a significant element of the programme.
 Students participate in the World of Work Week at the end of Year 10, where they have direct contact with employers, learn about employment skills and have an employer interview.